-Read below what happens to your entry when you email it to the judges.
+Read below what happens to your entry when you submit.

-After the winner announcement for the final Event, scores are tallied and the overall winners are announced.
-These amazing writers participate in an interview with The Writer's Workout and receive these prizes.
+The top three Overall winners participate in an interview with The Writer's Workout and receive these prizes.

-The Writer's Games (originally dubbed the NaNoGames) were the brainchild of Heather Glomb.
-The first Games took place in May, 2014, and set out to encourage creative writing.
-When they finished, the writers wanted more, and this group was born.
+The Writer's Games (originally dubbed the NaNoGames) was the brainchild of Heather Glomb.
+The first Games took place in May, 2014, with a goal to "just write".
+When the contest finished, writers wanted a stronger challenge and this group was born.

 Judgement of The Writer's Games is blind.
 Your registration for The Writer's Games grants you a numbered space on the score sheet.
 This number is assigned by an impartial third party and is known only to this third party.

 The number system allows judges to focus on the story and prevents bias.
-When you submit your entry, the third party compiles the entries in a document and replaces author names with their assigned numbers.
-This complete document is released to the judges for scoring.
+When you submit your entry, the third party replaces author names with their assigned numbers and distributes entries to the judges.
 The judges never see a name attached to an entry.

-Judges read entries from this document and place their scores in the private score sheet.
-Entries are never pitted against one another; they are judged solely on their relation to the active prompt.
-Your score is determined by how well you express an understanding of the Event's concept.
+Entries are never pitted against one another; they are judged solely on their relation to the active challenge.
+Your score is determined by how well you express an understanding of the Event's Core Concepts.

 At the end of the competition, we post the winners for each Event on the Writer's Games page.
 We also post a list of the top ten Overall Winners and email feedback to everyone who submitted throughout the competition.
 Writers receive editorial notes for their winning pieces and time to revise.
 These winning entries form the portion's anthology.